doitsu2014/biddingcar/README.md

 #Bidding Car
-+This is a project of a team who come from FPT UNIVERSITY SE1072.
+-This is a project of a team who come from FPT UNIVERSITY SE1072.
-+FRONT END
+  -FRONT END
   - HOA SAN
-+BACK END
+-BACK END
   - DUC SAN
   - SANG SAN